hpiercehoffman/AC215_FlavorFusion/README.md

 ### Running preprocess_google.py script ###

 ### Running preprocess_lsars.py script ###
+To run this script, you must activate the `preprocess_lsars` docker container.
+Once you are inside the container, you can run the script with the following arguments:
+- `-d` or `--download`: Flag to indicate that the untranslated data should be downloaded from our GCS bucket (will not overwrite any previously translated data)
+- `--reviews_file_path`: Path to untranslated review file (either pre-mounted or downloaded with the `-d` flag)
+- `--start_line`: Line in the input file where translation should start (each line is a single JSON record containing a summary and a group of reviews)
+- `--stop_line`: Line in the input file where translation should stop
+- `--output_file_path`: Path where translated data will be placed (should be in a mounted volume to avoid losing the data)

+Since the LSARS dataset contains large files, we provide `start_line` and `stop_line` arguments so the user can avoid reading an entire file into memory at once.
+We also provide the option of downloading the raw data, which is useful if the user is working in a GCP VM without a mounted bucket.

+Translating 500 reviews takes about 6 minutes.
+The script will output a progress bar showing how many records have been translated.

+### Working with Label Studio

 ### Connecting to a docker container with Jupyter ###
+We used Jupyter Lab to write and debug preprocessing scripts.
+Running Jupyter Lab inside either of our docker containers is straightforward.
+Both containers are configured in `docker-compose.yml` to connect to port 8888 on the host machine.
+Therefore, once you have a container running on your local machine, you can run the following commands to connect to the container with Jupyter:
+- `jupyter lab --ip 0.0.0.0 --no-browser --allow-root` (run inside the container)
+- Navigate to `http://localhost:8888` on your local machine
+- Enter password "docker" to access Jupyter Lab

 ### Committing data files to DVC ###
+We use DVC as our data versioning pipeline.
+Our DVC configuration has one remote for each dataset.
+The remote for LSARS data is called `lsars-data`, and the remote for Google data is called `google-data`.

+To download a specific version of one of our datasets, you can use the [dvc get](https://dvc.org/doc/command-reference/get) command.
+You need to specify a [dataset tag](https://github.com/hpiercehoffman/AC215_FlavorFusion/tags) as well as a remote to use.

+**Example of downloading a specific dataset version**
+`dvc get https://github.com/hpiercehoffman/AC215_FlavorFusion/ src/docker-volumes/lsars-data --force --rev  lsars_train500 --remote lsars-data`

+The above command will download the `lsars-data` directory from the `lsars-data` remote.
+The data version will match the `lsars_train500` tag.

+To add new or modified data files to DVC, you can use the [dvc add](https://dvc.org/doc/command-reference/add) command.
+You can then use [dvc push](https://dvc.org/doc/command-reference/push) to push to the appropriate remote.

+**Example of pushing new data to DVC**
+`dvc add src/docker-volumes/lsars-data`
+`dvc push src/docker-volumes/lsars-data -r lsars-data`

+The above commands will add any modifications in the `lsars-data` directory to the DVC staging area, then push these modifications to the DVC remote which handles LSARS data.